MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/resolve-windows-10-upgrade-errors.md

 ### Extend codes

->Important: Extend codes reflect the current Windows 10 upgrade process, and might change in future releases of Windows 10.
+>**Important**: Extend codes reflect the current Windows 10 upgrade process, and might change in future releases of Windows 10.
 The codes discussed in this section apply to Windows 10 version 1607, also known as the Anniversary Update.

 Extend codes can be matched to the phase and operation when an error occurred.
 To match an extend code to the phase and operation: